 - The UK subsidiary’s Environmental Sustainability Programme was recognised as Global Best Practice by the Chief Sustainability Officer Rob Bernard at Microsoft Corp.
-Key aspects of the UK’s modus operandi was adopted company wide for all Tier 1 subsidiaries
+The UK’s modus operandi was adopted company wide for all Tier 1 subsidiaries

-- Internally, the UK subsidiary became ahead of its target to reduce its energy consumption footprint by 10% and business travel footprint by 20% that year due to the Carbon Management programme already rolled out
+- Internally, the UK subsidiary became ahead of its target to reduce its energy consumption footprint by 10% and business travel footprint by 20% in Fy09 due to the Carbon Management programme already rolled out

 - Business in the Community actively encouraged Microsoft UK to enter Climate Change Awards for the work undertaken in the organisation in that year